 For more information about regenerative agriculture, you can check out Regeneration International’s site, here.

-Your Food Choices Matter
+Your Food Choices Matter and Affect Climate Change

 When I face the enormity of climate change, sometimes the problem can feel so large that I’m tempted to think that I don’t matter all that much.
 Sometimes, I can feel like not so much a drop in the bucket, as a drop in the sea.